andermelo/grav-theme-jupiter/README.md

 # Jupiter Theme

 **Jupiter** Theme is for [Grav CMS](http://github.com/getgrav/grav).

 ## Description

-simple theme.
+simple theme for Grav CMS.

 ## Based on
 Stellar by HTML5 UP